DarekGit/neural_style/README.md

 following paper [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge.
 The code is based on Justin Johnson's [Neural-Style](https://github.com/jcjohnson/neural-style).

-All codes were adopted to perform easly in  Colab framework.
+The code was adopted to perform easly in  Colab framework.
 Weight normalization was fixed and implemented in Losses backwards.
-Set of parameters was created in the module for easy usage as well auto manager of results directories helps to compare progress and modified images.
+Set of parameters was created in the module for easy usage as well auto manager of results directories helps to compare progress of modified images.

 To start you can download [notebook](neural_style.ipynb)